cgeyskens/phd/alphafold/notes.md

 ## Questions for couse:

+- AlphaFold HPC run:
+    - Isn't there like a safe Docker image that VSC users can use as an apptainer to run the latest version of AlphaFold2-Multimer?
+    - Do you also need to include the Signal Peptide?
+Samsoe et al. 2024 uses without the SP.
+    - Which AlphaFold, i.e. AlphaFold2-Multimer or AlphaFold3, is best for predicting protein-protein interactions?

+- ChimeraX:
-- ChimeraX: How do I select the chains that are only in contact with each other from outputs of AlphaFold Multimer
+    - How do I select the chains that are only in contact with each other from outputs of AlphaFold Multimer?
+    - How do I color the proteins by protein such that its more clear.
+    - How many agstroms is considered a contact?
+8 Ang?
+    - How do I represent the "bonds" between the two proteins

+## Scores:
+- pTM (from AlphaFold-Multimer)
+- ipTM (from AlphaFold-Multimer)
+- iPAE (from AlphaFold-Multimer)
+- penalized ipTM (from Teufel et al. 2022)
+- PI-score (from AlphaPullDown)
+- pDockQ for dimers (from AlphaPullDown)
+- mpDockQ score for multimers (from AlphaPullDown)
+- Topology score (self-made)